Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Characteristics of the spin system

 \section{Characteristics of the spin system}

-In this section of the Appendix, we discuss the distribution of coupling strengths $J_{ij}$ and the average degree of the Ising model resulting from the mapping given in Fig.~\ref{alg:mapping}.
+In this section of the Appendix, we discuss the distribution of coupling strengths $J_{ij}$ and the average degree of the Ising model resulting from the mapping given in Fig.~\ref{alg:spin_glass_mapping}.

-\paragraph{Coupling strengths} We show that the probability of finding a ferromagnetic interaction ($J=-1$) in the spin glass representation of the binary paint shop is twice as big as finding an anti-ferromagnetic coupling ($J=1$) and that the probability of finding coupling strengths $J=-2$ and $J=2$ is vanishing when $N\rightarrow\infty$.
-By construction, a ferromagnetic coupling is generated whenever two cars in the sequence are neighbors and both occur for the first time or both already have occurred, i.e. the probability of a ferromagnetic coupling can be expressed by
+\paragraph{Coupling strengths} We here show that the probability of finding a ferromagnetic interaction ($J=-1$) in the spin glass representation of the binary paint shop is twice as big as finding an anti-ferromagnetic coupling ($J=1$) when $n\rightarrow\infty$, while the probability of finding a coupling of $J=-2$ is converging to zero.

+If we draw a random pair of cars $(w_i,w_{i+1})$ of the sequence, the probability that we find twice the same car $c_i$ is given by $P_\mathrm{same car}=1/(2n-1)$.
+A similar argument can be made for the probability that a single car $c_i$ has the same neighbor $c_j$ twice.
+As couplings of $J=-2$ are only generated when a car has the same neighbor twice, this already means that $P_{ij}(-2)=0$ when $n\rightarrow\infty$.
+This is in agreement with the numerics shown in Fig.~\ref{fig:coupling_prob_and_average_degree}(a).

+Thus, when looking at $n\rightarrow\infty$, we now exclude the cases of the previous paragraph and look at the probabilities $P_{ij}(+1)$ and $P_{ij}(-1)$.
+By construction, a ferromagnetic coupling is generated whenever two cars in the sequence are neighbors and both occur for the first time or both already have occurred.
+If we draw a random pair of the sequence, the probability that this pair generates a ferromagnetic coupling is given by

-where $P(00)$ is the probability that both cars occur the first time, and $P(11)$ that both cars appear the second time.
-This can be reformulated as
+where $P_{ij}(00)$ is the probability that both cars at positions $i$ and $j$ in the sequence occur the first time, and $P_{ij}(11)$ that both cars appear for the second time.
+For position $i$ in the sequence, the probability that the car already appeared before is given by $(i-1)/2n$.
+With this, we reformulate Eq.~(\ref{eq:probability_J}) as